Airport 1975: Critical reception

 Airport 1975 was included in the book The Fifty Worst Films of All Time published in 1978.
 The film is listed in Golden Raspberry Award founder John J.B.
 Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

+Accolades

-American Film Institute nominated the film in AFI's 100 Years...
+The film was nominated by the American Film Institute in AFI's 100 Years...
 100 Thrills.

 Legacy

 This is one among many of a class of disaster films that became a popular craze during the 1970s.
-Its plot devices and characterizations, including a singing nun (Helen Reddy), a former glamorous star (Gloria Swanson as herself), an alcoholic (Myrna Loy), a child in need of an organ transplant (Linda Blair) and a chatterbox (Sid Caesar) were parodied in 1980's Airplane! and on The Carol Burnett Show as "Disaster '75".
+Its plot devices and characterizations, including a singing nun (Helen Reddy), a former glamorous star (Gloria Swanson as herself), an alcoholic (Myrna Loy), a child in need of an organ transplant (Linda Blair) and a chatterbox (Sid Caesar) were parodied in 1980's Airplane! and on The Carol Burnett Show as Disaster '75.